Edunga1/cat-logic/sites/README.md

 # Introduction

-Static site module for cat-logic.
+A static site module for cat-logic.

-`npm run develop` to start the development server.
+`npm install` to install dependencies. then `npm run develop` to run the site locally.